Causality-oriented robustness: exploiting general noise interventions: Distributional robustness

 \end{theorem} We prove Theorem~\ref{thm:solution_infty} in Appendix \ref{proof_prop_solution_infty}.
-The first part of the theorem states that under a certain subspace inclusion condition, DRIG with $\gamma \to \infty$ identifies -- among models in $\mathcal{I}$ that have invariant gradient -- the most predictive model in the reference environment.
+The first part of the theorem states that DRIG with $\gamma \to \infty$ identifies -- among models in $\mathcal{I}$ that have invariant gradient -- the most predictive model in the reference environment.
 The second part states that if the aforementioned subspace is full dimensional, the set of gradient invariant models $\mathcal{I}$ is a singleton; appealing to \eqref{eq:b_insufficient}, the unique element in $\mathcal{I}$ is the solution of DRIG when $\gamma \to \infty$, and is characterized explicitly in \eqref{eq:bias}.

-We provide a thorough discussion on Theorem~\ref{thm:solution_infty} in Supplementary~\ref{sec:causal-identify}.
+We provide a thorough discussion on Theorem~\ref{thm:solution_infty} in Appendix~\ref{sec:causal-identify}.
 In particular, we investigate how $b_\infty^{\mathrm{opt}}$ is related to the causal parameter $b^\star$ under various scenarios of interventions and causal structures.
-To summarize, $b_\infty^{\mathrm{opt}}$ recovers $b^\star$ when assuming sufficient interventions on the covariates and no interventions on the response and latent variables.
-In addition, we study the bias of $b_\infty^{\mathrm{opt}}$ in estimating the causal parameter, when allowing for interventions on $Y$ or $H$, or when encountering insufficient interventions on $X$.
+To summarize, $b_\infty^{\mathrm{opt}}$ recovers $b^\star$ when assuming sufficient interventions on the covariates and no interventions on the response and latent variables (i.e., $\mathrm{rank}(L^\star_x)=p$ and $L^\star_{xy}=L^\star_y = 0$).
+In addition, we study the bias of $b_\infty^{\mathrm{opt}}$ in estimating the causal parameter, when allowing for interventions on $Y$ or the latent variables, or when encountering insufficient interventions on $X$.

 In general, causal identification requires stronger assumptions about the underlying data distribution than those needed for robust prediction; the robustness guarantee in Theorem~\ref{thm:main} remains valid regardless of the fulfillment of the identifiability conditions.
 This further highlights the merit of causality-oriented robustness for wider and more realistic applications.